Home White Collar Crimes Witness Tampering

 Conviction of misdemeanor dissuading a witness carries possible penalties of up to one year in county jail, a fine of up to $1,000, and/or probation.
 Criminal penalties for felony dissuading a witness are more severe.
 Upon conviction, you could face up to four years in a state prison and a fine of up to $25,000.
 The prison sentence could be even longer if a firearm was used or if it is proven you were acting as part of a criminal gang.

-What Are Defenses Against Charges of Witness Tampering?
+What Are Defenses Against Charges of Witness Tampering in Los Angeles?

 Our experienced Los Angeles witness tampering defense lawyers are well-versed in cases involving allegations of dissuading a witness.
 Depending on the circumstances surrounding your particular case, we may employ any of the following defenses on your behalf: